 Sweet’s syndrome and rare disease merchandise is being sold via the online retail company, Zazzle, by Rhonda Wood Negard, Fat Dog Creatives (est. Aug 2007), DuPont, Washington, US.
 Please do not confuse Fat Dog Creatives with Fat Dog Creative (est. Jan 2003), which is a marketing design agency owned by Dawn Blackburn, Moscow Mills, Missouri, US.

-Some of you may be familiar with Rhonda as she was previously misdiagnosed with Sweet’s syndrome, but then eventually diagnosed with urticarial vasculitis or possibly another condition (on Rhonda’s blog, Not So Sweet’s – currently removed).
+Some of you may be familiar with Rhonda as she was previously misdiagnosed with Sweet’s syndrome (Rhonda’s blog, Not So Sweet’s – currently removed).
 She also worked on the Sweet’s Syndrome Awareness Campaign.

 The Sweet’s syndrome and rare disease merchandise that Rhonda is selling is not associated with Sweet’s Syndrome UK in any way.
 Neither is the merchandise associated with any other Sweet’s syndrome group or organization, or rare disease group or organization.
 The sale of this merchandise is for-profit only, and Rhonda did not previously state, but does now state on some, but not on all of the merchandise, that it is ‘Artwork for (the) rare skin disease, Sweet’s syndrome’ and that it was a project created ‘to give patients another way to promote awareness’.
 Please be aware of the fact that the money from the sale of the merchandise goes to Rhonda and Zazzle.
 It does not go to a charity or non-profit organization and does not benefit people with Sweet’s syndrome in any way, e.g. it is not used to run a charity, fund research, provide information or services.

 I know that some people prefer to buy health awareness merchandise where the proceeds are going to a charity or non-profit organization.
 Therefore, you may wish to take into consideration that this merchandise is being sold for-profit, and not to directly help those with Sweet’s syndrome.
-However, I also know that some people are happy to buy for-profit health awareness merchandise, simply because they hope that it will spread awareness of a particular condition – Michelle Holder, Sweet’s Syndrome UK.
+However, I also know that some people are happy to buy for-profit health awareness merchandise, simply because they hope that it will help bring attention to a particular condition – Michelle Holder, Sweet’s Syndrome UK.